 Reconnecting to Learning - Understanding the Traumatised Child

-This program is recognised as legitimate professional development by the Department of Education and Queensland College of Teachers.
-As such, it is appropriate to apply for release and funding through your normal school professional development processes.
+Programs delivered by QuEST are recognised as legitimate professional development by the Department of Education and Queensland College of Teachers.
+As such, it is appropriate to apply for funding through your normal school professional development processes.

 When a child experiences trauma, neglect or violence, it causes fundamental changes to their developing brain.
 This can have a huge impact on their future success at school.
 It is no secret that these children often display complex behaviours and are disproportionately represented in suspensions and exclusions across our state.